-Another major benefit of hand copying Scripture is improving your mind.
+Another significant benefit of hand copying Scripture is improving your mind.
 Hand copying helps train your mind to be quiet and focus on the subject at hand.
-All of us need to acquire the skill of tuning out distracting thoughts.
-Handcopying Scripture is a powerful tool toward this end.
-The more you discipline your mind to stay focused on God, the more you enter into His peace.
+All of us need the skill of tuning out distracting thoughts.
+Hand copying Scripture is a powerful tool toward this end.
+The more you discipline your mind to stay focused on God, the more you enter His peace.

 With a quiet mind before the Lord, it is easier to discern His still, small voice, be guided by His wisdom, and be refreshed in His presence.
-Scripture handwriting greatly increases your ability to pray without distracting thoughts, because it is a powerful method of bringing every thought into captivity (which is at the heart of true spiritual warfare, 2 Corinthians 10:5).
+Scripture handwriting dramatically increases your ability to pray without distracting thoughts because it teaches you to bring every thought into captivity (which is at the heart of spiritual warfare, 2 Corinthians 10:5).

-Improving your ability to concentrate pays great dividends in every area of life, not just prayer.
-It enhances your ability to think clearly and learn new skills, making you effective and efficient on your job and in life.
-It trains you to be more receptive to Holy Spirit's inspiration, which results in greater creativity.
+Improving your concentration pays excellent dividends in every area of life, not just prayer.
+It enhances your ability to think clearly and learn new skills, making you more effective at work and in life.
+It trains you to receive the Holy Spirit's inspiration, which results in greater creativity.
 Everybody needs the inspiration of God.

-A fresh, new idea can be worth millions of dollars in the corporate world.
-It could result in favor with your boss, a promotion on your job, and a better income.
-It could make a big difference in your family by making you a better parent, a better spouse, a better worker in your church.
+A fresh, new idea can be worth millions of dollars in the corporate world, producing favor with your company, a promotion, and a better income.
+It could make you a better parent, spouse, and worker in your church.

 7. Drawing Closer to God

-As we get to know the Word, we are moving closer to the divine Author.
+As we get to know the Word, we move closer to the divine Author.
 His presence draws near in tangible ways, and that’s, above all, what we want.
 We desire the Spirit of the Lord “with” us, abiding in and over our lives.
-His presence alone is the key to fulfilling our destiny, His plan for our lives.
+His presence is the key to fulfilling our divine destiny, His plan for our lives.

-Out of love for God, shouldn’t we be willing to humble ourselves, to carve out time for the Word, to come under the influence of the Holy Spirit, and to engage all our brain in the things of God?
+Out of love for God, shouldn’t we be willing to humble ourselves, carve out time for the Word, come under the influence of the Holy Spirit, and engage all our brains in the things of God?
 There is no greater joy than sitting in the presence of the Lord and receiving His instruction.

 You can practice hand copying Scripture either by writing out a book of the Bible or copying all the verses containing a key word.
 The handwriting I did focused on the New Testament.
 I first copied every instance of the word love, but a person could copy a whole book, for example, the Gospel of John.
 Click for a list of all the verses translated from the word agape in the New King James Version of the Bible.
 Agape Verse List.